 - Is Mexico City safe to travel for families?

 - Is it safe to drive in Mexico City?

 - Is public transportation in Mexico City safe?

 - Is the food in Mexico City safe?

 - Can you drink the water in Mexico City?

 - Final thoughts on the safety of Mexico City

 Thus begins our Mexico City travel safety guide.
 So, is Mexico city safe for tourists?

 The city center of the Mexican capital is an amazing UNESCO World Heritage Site, complete with a cathedral, palace and the largest square in the Americas – the Zocalo.

-But it’s not exactly safe.
+But just like Mexico’s safety, the city isn’t considered the super safe.
 At least, we can’t send you there outright without mentioning some reasons for concern.